 How would you feel when you enter your office, and nobody gives any heed to your presence?
 Or doesn't even bother to wish you good morning.
 That can be disheartening sometimes, right?

-It's a human instinct that we like to work in an environment where people are more empathetic towards each other and mindful of others' feelings.
+It's a human instinct that we like to work in an environment where people are more empathetic and mindful of others' feelings.
 And it builds from empathy.
-To understand one's feelings and responding without hurting the sentiments of the person is what empathy is.
+Empathy is about understanding others' feelings and responding without hurting their sentiments.

 The development of the organizational culture begins by enhancing people's relationships.
 Because organizations are concerned with people, they should both create value and be valued at work.
-Employees want to feel that they are part of work and involved, and they rely on empathy for each other.
+Employees want to feel that they are involved, and they rely on empathy for each other.

 Though empathy seems challenging to exhibit, here are a few stats from Businesssolver that reveal its impact on business health.